parametalol/goticks/README.md

-# Go-ticks
+# Goticks

-Go-ticks is a lightweight library for managing periodic tasks in your Go applications.
+Goticks is a lightweight library for managing periodic tasks in your Go applications.

 ## Rationale